 The self catering Shingle House is located on the shingle beach of Dungeness and can accommodate up to 8 people.
 There are four double bedrooms: three on the ground floor (bedrooms 2, 3, and 4) and one on the first floor (bedroom 1, which can be made up as a twin room and has an en-suite bathroom

-Expect a warm welcome at the lovely, three-room, B&B suite at the Watch Tower, Dungeness.
+Expect a warm welcome at the Watch Tower private guest suite, Dungeness.
 The suite is private and completely for your own use (no other guests).
 Also you may come and go as you please, day and night, as the accommodation has its own entrance and key.
 The door of the accommodation opens straight onto the pleasing patio and garden which guests are free to use.
 At the end of the garden is a secluded (if sometimes windy!) spot for guests use with bench, table, and chairs.
 They make no charge for babies 0-3.
 Dogs are very welcome but they would like to discuss them beforehand please.
 They make no charge for dogs.
 There is free, off-the-road parking.